| Throughout

 the 17th century, it was believed that National efficiency

-depended on the intelligence received by the Crown and
+depended on the intelligence received by the Crown and that

-of events abroad, natural disasters, Royal declarations
+natural disasters, Royal declarations and sensational crime

-and sensational crime continued until 1640.
-This had the
+continued until 1640.
+This had the effect of delaying the

-effect of delaying the development of the press in the
+development of the press in the UK.
+Censorship was introduced

-UK.
-Censorship was introduced in 1643, followed by licensing
+in 1643, followed by licensing of news publications.
+The

-of news publications.
-The Gazette came about because of
+Gazette came about because of two momentous events: the

-of King Charles II to remove his court - effectively the
+Great Plague and the decision of King Charles II to remove

-government of the time - to Oxford.
-The London Gazette
+his court - effectively the government of the time - to

-started life as the Oxford Gazette and after a few months
+Oxford.
+The London Gazette started life as the Oxford Gazette

-changed to its current title.
+and after a few months changed to its current title.

 |